NikolaLohinski/terraform-provider-jinja/docs/index.md

 ### Optional

 - `delimiters` (Block List, Max: 1) Provider-wide custom delimiters for the jinja engine (see [below for nested schema](#nestedblock--delimiters))
+- `left_strip_blocks` (Boolean) Provider-wide toggle to remove the first newline after a block
 - `strict_undefined` (Boolean) Provider-wide toggle to fail on missing attribute/item
+- `trim_blocks` (Boolean) Provider-wide toggle to trim leading spaces and tabs from the start of a line to a block

 <a id="nestedblock--delimiters"></a>
 ### Nested Schema for `delimiters`